guni12/trade-socket/mongodb.md

 Summary
 -------

+MongoDB is much faster and better if the project is big because of sharding.
+It is also better for cloudbased applications.

+MySQL is good for high performance on a limited budget.
+It involves easy and low-maintenance setup.
+It supports JOIN, atomic transactions with privilege and password security system.
+The main issue with MySQL is scalability.

 Where MongoDB has been selected over MySQL, there have been radical improvements in productivity, performance and scalability.
 But you cannot drop-in MongoDB as a replacement for legacy applications built around the relational data model and SQL.
 Organizations that have stable robust applications running on MySql will continue to do so.